joshterrill/hacked.codes/content/blog/2026/breaking-kindle-drm/index.md

 TextToSpeechDisabled
 ```

-And the *.md, *.res, and *.azw8 files look like they are the actual encrypted book content, each having magic bytes of `ea44 524d 494f 4eee` which spells out `.DRMION`.
+The *.md, *.res, and *.azw8 files look like they are the actual encrypted book content, each having magic bytes of `ea44 524d 494f 4eee` which is `.DRMION`.

 Before this, I've never heard of "ion" before, but it seems to be a [proprietary format that Amazon uses](https://amazon-ion.github.io/ion-docs/).
 From their docs: